olekirkeby/m3print/README.md

 - a green triangle pointing downwards indicates one of the notes A, Db, and F (1, 5, and 9 in clock notation)
 - a red triangle pointing upwards indicates one of the notes B, Eb, and G (3, 7, and 11 in clock notation)

+The graphics file SOS_ABBA.png shows an example of the output produced by m3print.